Warilla

 Warilla is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Warilla's dwelling structures, as per the latest Census, consisted of 78.3% houses and 21.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro NSW had 79.0% houses and 21.0% other dwellings.
-Home ownership in Warilla was 36.4%, similar to Non-Metro NSW's figure.
-Mortgaged dwellings were at 25.9% and rented ones at 37.7%.
-The median monthly mortgage repayment in Warilla was $1,820, lower than the Non-Metro NSW average of $2,167.
-The median weekly rent in Warilla was $350, compared to Non-Metro NSW's $430.
-Nationally, Warilla's mortgage repayments were lower at $1,820 against Australia's average of $1,863, and rents were less at $350 compared to the national figure of $375.
+Warilla's dwelling structure, as per the latest Census, consisted of 78.3% houses and 21.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 79.0% houses and 21.0% other dwellings.
+Home ownership in Warilla was 36.4%, with mortgaged dwellings at 25.9% and rented ones at 37.7%.
+The median monthly mortgage repayment in the area was $1,820, lower than Non-Metro NSW's average of $2,167.
+The median weekly rent figure was recorded as $350, compared to Non-Metro NSW's $430.
+Nationally, Warilla's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing